Lash Extension Safety and Aftercare Sourcing Archive for Quality Checks

 The truth is nuanced: “Eyelash extensions are not bad for your eyelashes; poor application and heavy materials are.”

 This guide is your playbook for turning the natural lash damage from extensions myth into a competitive advantage.
-We will explore the physics of traction alopecia eyelashes, define the inventory shift to lightweight lash extensions, and provide the scripts needed to upsell your safest, highest-margin services.
+We will explore the physics of lash stress eyelashes, define the inventory shift to lightweight lash extensions, and provide the scripts needed to upsell your safest, highest-margin services.

 1. The Economics of Fear: Why Safety Sells